 I drove to the small town of Longford Kansas on Saturday to help my wife complete a part of her family story.
-Her father was born in Longford in 1905, and lived there until he was four, moving to Pennsylvania along with his older sister and mother when he was four.
+Her father was born in Longford in 1905, moving to Pennsylvania along with his older sister and mother when he was four.
 The circumstances surrounding their move back to Pennsylvania is heartbreaking.

 In 1909 a third child, a daughter, was born into the family.
-While she was an infant, she became ill.
-A local doctor diagnosed the problem and a method of treatment that required medicine.
+While still an infant she became ill.
+A local doctor diagnosed the illness and a method of treatment that required medicine.
 The husband took the money and went off, ostensibly to buy the medicine.
-Instead he went off and got drunk.
-He didn’t buy the medicine, and the daughter died.
-Rather than go back and face his wife, he instead traveled to Reno, Nevada, and got a quick divorce with some of the money he had left.
-The mother, distraught over the loss of her baby, now had to deal with being a single parent with two young children, two children she refused to abandon.
-She wired back to her sister in Pennsylvania, and had the sister wire some money back to her to bury the child and then travel back east.
-They passed through Harrisburg, settling in Williamsport, where the mother became a school teacher and remained a school teacher for the rest of her life.
+Instead he got drunk.
+He didn’t buy the medicine and the daughter died.
+Rather than go back and face his wife, he traveled to Reno, Nevada, and got a quick divorce with some of the money he had left.
+The mother, already distraught over the loss of her baby, now had to deal with being a single parent with two young children, two children she refused to abandon.
+She wired back to her sister in Pennsylvania and had the sister wire enough money back to her to bury the child and then travel back east with her remaining two children.
+They passed through Harrisburg, finally settling in Williamsport, where the mother became a school teacher and remained a school teacher for the rest of her life.

 The four year old boy grew up to become a Methodist minister and the father of my wife, who was the youngest of his three daughters.
 He spent the majority of his ministry in the Harrisburg area, eventually moving to Emporium, his last charge.